eic/epic-analysis/s3tools/README.md

 To stream, we need to make a list of URLs.
 - run `generate-s3-list.sh` to generate a list of files
   - running it with no arguments will print the usage and required arguments
-  - the file list should appear in `stdout`; pipe the output somewhere, for example:
+  - the file list should appear in `stdout`; pipe the output somewhere, for example, a text file
-    - directly to a text file:
-      `generate-s3-list.sh S3/.../... > files.txt`
-    - add columns for `numEvents` (0, for all events), cross section (3e-4), and Q2min (1), to build a "config" file for an analysis:
-      `generate-s3-list.sh S3/.../...
-0 3e-4 1 > files.config`
-    - use `grep` to remove files that have `"OLD"` in their filename:
-      `generate-s3-list.sh S3/.../...
-0 3e-4 1 | grep -v OLD > files.config`

 ### Download from S3
 Instead of URLs, we make a list of local files, together with the columns needed to